nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. [Download the jar file](https://github.com/AY2223S2-CS2103T-T14-1/tp/releases) and copy into an empty folder
+   1. [Download the jar file](https://github.com/AY2223S2-CS2103T-T14-1/tp/releases) and copy into an empty folder.

-   1. Double-click the jar file<br>
+   1. Double-click the jar file.<br>
       Expected: Shows the GUI with a set of sample clients and projects.
 The window size may not be optimum.

 1. Saving window preferences